lancehilliard/BusyLight/README.md

 ## BusyLight.ActivityLoggingService

-This requires Windows 10 1903 or greater and detects when your microphone is being accessed.
+This service requires Windows 10 1903 or greater and detects when your microphone is being accessed.
 Run it on any computer(s)[2] from which you join calls.

 ## BusyLight.LightService

-This illuminates your BlinkStick when microphone access (muted or not) is detected.
-Run it on the machine having the [BlinkStick Square](https://www.blinkstick.com/products/blinkstick-square).
+This service illuminates your BlinkStick when microphone access[3] is detected.
+Run it on the Windows computer attached to the [BlinkStick Square](https://www.blinkstick.com/products/blinkstick-square).
 It will automatically illuminate the first two LEDs on the device for the duration of your call.

 ## Requirements